-“There is a huge toxicology concern with sodium hypochlorite and the concentration required to destroy the Coronavirus.
+“There is a huge toxicology concern with using disinfectants such as sodium hypochlorite in tunnels, and the concentration required to destroy the Coronavirus.
 People may claim it’s just like using HTH in your swimming pool but there’s a vast difference in the concentration here as in a pool you’re using 3ppm as a bacteriostatic (to stop bacteria from growing – not to kill it), which is an accepted safe level for skin.
 Also when you swim you typically don’t inhale the chlorine, whereas if you should inhale it when walking through a tunnel (and it can penetrate a mask) it will damage the sensitive mucosa in the lungs – on top of the eye & skin irritation and damage to your clothing.

 “Being responsible with social distancing, hand washing and wearing a mask is a far more appropriate way to fight this virus.
 An additional recommendation would be to use disinfectant footbaths at entrances and exits of high-traffic environments.